How to effectively use survey templates to collect useful information from learners.

 These questions only allow the user to answer with one option, which allows for easier evaluation of data once it has been collected.

-We ask the user "Do you believe this lesson has equipped you with enough information about Nike Air Zoom Pegasus 37 trainers?".
+We ask the user "Have you learned something new with this lesson?".
 This is a singular answer question, which could be followed up with a free text question if the admin would like to understand more from the learner.

 We have entered a clear question, the number of selectable answers is set to 1, and we have entered clear answer options.